 Edwards replaced the late Mark Simpson, who passed away from complications due to lung cancer in December 2005.
 Simpson had held the post since 1977, when he followed in the footsteps of his college head coach, Les Fowler.
 Fowler took over as player-coach in 1948 and remained on board until Simpson, his assistant, replaced him.
 Thus, Edwards is only the program’s third full-time head coach since 1948.

-Edwards has been faced with the most daunting task in CU golf history: with the Buffaloes joining the Pacific-10 Conference on July 1, 2011, making it the Pac-12, Colorado became a member of the most prestigious men’s golf conference in the nation.
+Each of his predecessors had to lead the Buffaloes into stronger conferences, Fowler into the Big Seven in 1949 and Simpson into the Big 12 in 1996; but Edwards was faced with the most daunting task in CU golf history.
+He led the charge when the Buffaloes joined the Pacific-10 Conference on July 1, 2011 (making it the Pac-12), with Colorado becoming a member of the most prestigious men’s golf conference in the nation.
 A long-time force in collegiate golf, as many as seven or eight schools have regularly occupied the top 30 over the last several seasons.
-But he is up to the challenge and the program is positioned to join the nation’s elite.

-It took less than three years for Edwards to put his stamp on the CU golf program, perhaps in no bigger way than completing the dream of his two predecessors.
+It took less than three years for Edwards to put his stamp on the CU golf program, perhaps in no bigger way than completing the dream of both Fowler and Simpson.
 One of the few major golf programs in the nation without its own true home golf course and facilities, Edwards played an integral part in working with Colorado alum Steve Kerr in the latter’s acquisition of Vista Ridge Golf Club in Erie in early 2009.
-The club officially became Colorado National Golf Club in March of that year and now serves as the official home for the university’s men’s and women’s golf teams.
+The club officially became Colorado National Golf Club in March of that year and has since served as the official home for the university’s men’s and women’s golf teams.
 In 2012, construction was completed on the George Boedecker Jr. Practice Facility, a state-of-the-art complex at CNGC that matches any in the nation.

-He also initiated the Colorado Partners program, a group that has quickly grown to well over 100 members who contribute financially to augment the school’s golf budget, and established the Colorado Golf Day which is an annual celebration and fundraiser for CU golf.
+He also initiated the Colorado Partners program, a group that quickly grew to well over 100 members who contribute financially to augment the school’s golf budget, and established the Colorado Golf Day which is an annual celebration and fundraiser for CU golf.

 His seventh team, the 2012-13 squad, returned to the NCAA’s after a three-year absence, finishing eighth in the Central (Fayetteville) Regional.
 The Buffaloes captured two major tournaments, the Air Force Falcon and Bandon Dunes invitationals, marking the first time Colorado had won a major in both the fall and spring portions of the season (in the latter, CU was the first team in the four-year history of the event to finish under par as a team).
 The Buffs also finished second on three other occasions and posted nine top 10 finishes overall.